Amigos Para Siempre

 "Amigos Para Siempre (Friends for Life)", also called "Amics per sempre" in Catalan, is a song recorded by British soprano Sarah Brightman and Spanish tenor José Carreras, with music composed by Andrew Lloyd Webber and lyrics written by Don Black.
-It was one of the two official theme songs of the 1992 Summer Olympics held in Barcelona, Spain.
+Released in June 1992, by Polydor and Really Useful, it was one of the two official theme songs of the 1992 Summer Olympics held in Barcelona, Spain.
+"Amigos Para Siempre" peaked at number one in Australia and was a top-10 hit also in the Netherlands, Norway and Portugal.
+In the UK, it reached number 11 on the UK Singles Chart.

 Background

 The music of "Amigos Para Siempre (Friends for Life)" was composed by Andrew Lloyd Webber.
 The lyrics, written by Don Black, are in English, except for the title phrase which is repeated in English, Spanish, and Catalan.
 It was recorded by British soprano Sarah Brightman and Spanish tenor José Carreras.
 They also recorded its Spanish version with lyrics written by Black along with Gloria Estefan.
 The song was one of the two official theme songs of the 1992 Summer Olympics held in Barcelona, Spain, with the other being "Barcelona" recorded by Freddie Mercury and Montserrat Caballé.

 A choir performed the song in English, Spanish, and Catalan during the opening ceremony of the Games while an Olympic flag was unfolded over the athletes who occupied the entire stadium field.
 Brightman and Carreras performed the song in English during the closing ceremony.
 The duet was also released worldwide as a single to coincide with the Games, peaking at number 11 on the UK singles chart and reaching number one in Australia for six weeks.
 "Barcelona" reached number two in the UK.
 Both songs appear on the compilation album Barcelona Gold, released to coincide with the Games.

 A remixed version of the original, with less vocal reverb and modified balancing, was included on the compilation album Andrew Lloyd Webber: Now & Forever (2001).